-Organizations know that if they want to thrive, delight customers, and beat the competition in the decade of data, they need to tap into the value of their data in new ways.
+Organizations know that if they want to thrive, delight customers, and beat the competition, they need to tap into the value of their data in new ways.

 That’s why organizations considered analytics leaders have not only embraced the cloud as the platform to house their data, but brought the most important data applications with them.
 Among these critical applications: cloud business intelligence.
 Cloud business intelligence is a modern approach to business intelligence, specifically designed to directly query cloud data platforms like Snowflake, Databricks, Google BigQuery, Microsoft Azure, and AWS Redshift.
 In doing so, these solutions are able to take advantage of the scale, speed, and interactivity only cloud ecosystems can deliver.